-Another similar option is a J tube.
-For this, the feeding tube is placed in the section of intestine just beyond the stomach.
+Another feeding tube option is a J tube which can be placed by either PEG, PRG or surgical method.
+For this, the feeding tube is placed in the jejunal section of intestine just beyond the stomach.
 Since the stomach is mainly a blender that liquifies food before it moves into the jejunum, the digestive process isn't disrupted.
 This type of tube is used for people who have problems with gastric reflux (food moving backwards from the stomach into the esophagus).
 That causes heart burn and scarring of the esophagus.
 The potential for that liquid food to move upward far enough to get into the lungs is a concern especially for ALS patients who can't sit up after tube feedings.

 Either way, a tube is placed through a tract through the abdominal wall so that liquified food can be poured directly into the digestive tract rather than being swallowed.
-Feel free to call it a feeding tube, G tube, PEG tube, PEG, J tube, Harold, Eloise, or other name of your choosing.
+Regardless of the method used, the tube itself will be chosen from several similar brands.
+Rather than callng it a PEG, it should be referred to as a G tube or J tube, technically accurate regardless of the procedure used.
+Feel free to call it a feeding tube, G tube, J tube, Harold, Eloise, or other name of your choosing.

 ALS can start with swallowing problems or swallowing problems can occur later.
 Choking on food or liquids begins intermittently and progresses to inevitable.
 The immediately life threatening problem is choking badly enough to block the airway.
 A slower but potentially fatal problem happens as the muscles needed to swallow safely weaken, and food and liquids are aspirated into the lungs causing pneumonia.
 Without a feeding tube it is not a matter of if you get pneumonia, but when and how often.